kvohra93/kvohra93.github.io/index.md

 # _About-Me_
+Hello!!!

-My name is **_Kunal Vohra_** and I joined Northwest Missouri State this fall as a graduate student pursuing Applied Computer Science.
+This is **_Kunal_**, a graduate from Northwest Missouri State this fall as a graduate student pursuing Applied Computer Science.
 I am an Avid Gamer and also enjoy playing sports.

 ## _Hobbies_
 In my free time, I could be found :-